Babette Deutsch

 Babette Deutsch (September 22, 1895 – November 13, 1982) was an American poet, critic, translator, and novelist.

 Background

 Babette Deutsch was born on September 22, 1895, in New York City.
-Her parents were of Michael Deutsch and Melanie Fisher Deutsch.
+Her parents were Michael Deutsch and Melanie Fisher Deutsch.
 She matriculated from the Ethical Culture School and Barnard College, graduating in 1917 with a B.A.
 She published poems in magazines such as the North American Review and the New Republic while she was still a student at Barnard.

 Career

 During the 1940s, 1950s and into the 1960s, Deutsch was teaching at Columbia University, where her students included poet/publisher Lawrence Ferlinghetti.
 In 1946, she received an honorary D. Litt. from Columbia University.

 Deutsch translated Pushkin's Eugene Onegin into English and also made some of the best English versions of Boris Pasternak's poems.
 Deutsch's own poems displayed what poet Marianne Moore called "her commanding stature as a poet."